If My Favorite Pop Idol Made It to the Budokan, I Would Die: Manga

-Written and illustrated by Auri Hirao, If My Favorite Pop Idol Made It to the Budokan, I Would Die began serialization in Tokuma Shoten's seinen manga magazine Monthly Comic Ryū in the August 2015 issue, which was released on June 19, 2015.
-Eleven tankōbon volumes have been released as of December 2024, with a total print run exceeding 1 million copies.
+Written and illustrated by Auri Hirao, If My Favorite Pop Idol Made It to the Budokan, I Would Die was serialized in Tokuma Shoten's seinen manga magazine Monthly Comic Ryū from June 19, 2015, to November 28, 2025.
+Tokuma Shoten collected its chapters in twelve tankōbon volumes, released from February 13, 2016, to December 12, 2025.

 In North America, the manga is licensed by Tokyopop.